Alright guys, today we're talking about how to use Pinterest to kick some major butt for your online business! Why?

 (Plus let's face it, Pinterest is like the black hole of inspiration.)

 I mean ... for real.

-The growth has been insane, you guys.
+The growth that I've experienced from using Pinterest strategically has been insane, you guys.
 We're talking straight jacket, padded room insane!!!

 Important Side note to make these tips truly effective for growing your business: